 Inspired by the words and deeds of Frantz Fanon, Malcolm X, Chairman Mao and Che Guevara – and equipped with law books, shotguns and a strict uniform code – Newton and Seale mounted an ingenious campaign which quickly catapulted the BPP into a nationwide organisation.
 Within two years, over 2,000 Panthers were mobilized across America – including some of the most formidable revolutionaries of the Sixties counterculture: Eldridge Cleaver, Stokely Carmichael, George Jackson and Fred Hampton.

-More ominously, by 1969 J Edgar Hoover would declare the BPP “the greatest threat to the internal security of the country” – and, in their determination to repress the movement, the government turned the Panthers’ credo ‘by any means necessary’ firmly against them.
+Within three years of its inception, J Edgar Hoover would declare the BPP “the greatest threat to the internal security of the country.”
+Determined to repress the movement, the government turned the Panthers’ credo ‘by any means necessary’ firmly against them.
 The ensuing onslaught of assassinations, framings, imprisonments and infiltrations would prove too much for the Panthers to weather.

 The story of the American government’s covert and illegal war against the BPP is one for another day, so let us instead celebrate the Panthers’ achievements.
 Their legacy is too often focused on gun-toting rhetoric and theatrical posturing.
 But we should give much credit to the Panthers for awakening consciousness amongst blacks and whites, and remember especially how well they “served the people” with their groundbreaking community-based Survival Programs, including: testing for diseases, ambulance services, escorts for senior citizens and the hugely successful Free Breakfast – which fed 10,000 underprivileged black children across America every day before school.